 Adirondack Foundation's Strong Community Framework reflects our approach to investing in promising opportunities, addressing critical challenges, and uniting people, institutions and resources to produce widely shared lasting results.
 Generous Acts grants provide support to promising approaches in Basic Needs, Educational Pathways, and Economic Vitality priority areas.

-Please review the information below for details on our funding priority areas and specific guidance to grantees applying for specific areas.
+Please review the information in the framework and special notes below for details on our funding priority areas and specific guidance to grantees applying for specific areas.